duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-remove all certifications received by an identity (only root)
+Remove all certifications received by an identity.

+- `origin`: Must be `Root`.

 ### Distance - 44